-Nash Health Care Systems paid the Hospitals \$1,952,169 for services received during fiscal year 2016.
-The Hospitals paid Nash Health Care Systems \$95,209 for supplies and services.
+Nash Health Care Systems paid the Hospitals \$8,762,975 for services received during the fiscal year.
+The Hospitals paid Nash Health Care Systems \$2,883,381 for supplies and services during the fiscal year.

 Johnston Health Services Corporation (JHSC) - Effective February 1, 2014, Johnston Memorial Hospital Authority (JMHA) and the System entered into a Master Agreement to form JHSC, a joint venture created to achieve the long term vision of providing high quality health care to the residents of Johnston County.
 Oversight and governance of the joint venture is controlled by a Board of Directors consisting of appointees from both JMHA and the System.
 The System manages the day-to-day operations of JHSC under the terms of a Management Services Agreement entered into and effective November 1, 2013.